There are a selection of cafes operated by the university and the student union on campus.

 All money taken from the fund must be repaid the next day.
 It must be emphasised that funds will only be provided on production of a receipt and that residents will be prevented from accessing this fund if they are found to be using it for normal travel.

 It is important that all shared facilities are used fairly and with consideration for all residents.
-Occassionally, some flatmates may want to cook for guests in the kitchens.
+Occasionally, some flatmates may want to cook for guests in the kitchens.
 This is fine so long as it does not prevent other residents from using the facilities.
 If this becomes a problem, it is suggested that you politely point out to your flatmate how this is impacting on you.
 A compromise may be found.
 You are also encouraged to speak to your flatmate(s) if you feel that he/she or they are dominating the kitchen and/or making you feel uncomfortable.

 This can happen, particularly as residents have different perceptions of what a 'clean' kitchen looks like.
 You are encouraged to politely inform this resident that it is their responsibility to wash up after themselves.
 One solution would be to have a cleaning and/or recycling rota, thereby ensuring that all members of your flat do their fair share.

 The cleaners at Goodricke College will wipe the work surfaces.
 In order for them to do this, all residents need to keep tables and sinks clear.
 Residents will be notified by the Facilities Manager or a member of the College Team if their kitchen is deemed to be at an unacceptable level of cleanliness.
 This will constitute a verbal warning.
-If the condition of the kitchen does not improve dramatically, the Assistant Head of College will issue fines to all residents in that flat.
+If the condition of the kitchen does not improve dramatically, the College Manager will issue fines to all residents in that flat.

 You are advised to keep your keycard in your possession at all times.
 If you do lock yourself out of your study bedroom or lose the keycard, you should report this to a receptionist in the Ron Cooke Hub Reception immediately (internal telephone 325100).
 The receptionist on duty will then ensure that you can gain access and replace your keycard if necessary.
 Please note there is a charge to replace lost keycards.

 It is sometimes that case that residents want to move to a different room or even to a different College (very rare in Goodricke!).
 This can be problematic since free rooms rarely become available and moving can be disruptive for everyone concerned.
-In addition to this, it can often be hard for a student to move to a new flat in which everyone already knows eachother and a community spirit already exists.
+In addition to this, it can often be hard for a student to move to a new flat in which everyone already knows each other and a community spirit already exists.

 Having said this, it is sometimes possible to change rooms, particularly if another resident from a different College wants to do the same.
 Although we can't guarantee this, the College Welfare Team and University Accommodation Office will do their very best to help.
 You are encouraged to speak to the College Administrator, Paula Mountain-Agar, in the first instance.
 Her office is in the College Nucleus, GNU/001.